yonas/docker/FREEBSD-PORTING.md

     # echo "nat on {you-external-interface} from 172.17.0.0/16 to any -> ({your-external-interface})" > /etc/pf.conf
     # pfctl -f /etc/pf.conf

-    # docker run -it freebsd:10.1 ping ya.ru # this should work
+    # ./bundles/latest/binary/docker run -it freebsd:10.1 ping ya.ru # this should work

 # List of working commands and features